JohnArochaDev/password-manager/NEXTSTEPS.md

+0. MAKE A LOGOUT ROUTE AND UNENCRYPT THE USERNAMES WHEN THEY COME OUT OF THE DB

 1. [DONE] Add login and conect it to protected routes

 2. [DONE] connect the db and backend to the front end, data for population, and debug if necessary